Technical (vehicle): Lebanon

-Introduced by the Palestine Liberation Organization (PLO) guerrilla groups, technicals were extensively employed by all factions involved in the Lebanese Civil War between 1975 and 1990, including the Christian Lebanese Front and Muslim Lebanese National Movement (LNM) irregular militias, the Lebanese Army and the Internal Security Forces (ISF).
+Introduced by the Palestine Liberation Organization (PLO) guerrilla groups, technicals were extensively employed by all factions involved in the Lebanese Civil War between 1975 and 1990, including the Christian Lebanese Front and the Lebanese National Movement (LNM) irregular militias, the Lebanese Army and the Internal Security Forces (ISF).

-Opposition forces have reportedly used technicals in the fighting for the Chouf District during the May 2008 clashes in Lebanon.
+Opposition forces used technicals in the fighting for the Chouf District during the May 2008 clashes in Lebanon.

 Libyan Civil War

 During the First Libyan Civil War, both regime loyalist forces as well as the anti-Gaddafi forces used technicals extensively.
-The type of warfare that had been carried out in the conflict—wherein highly mobile groups of soldiers and rebels continued to move to and from on the desert terrain, retreating at a time and then suddenly attacking to regain control of small towns and villages in the Eastern rebel held parts of Libya—had led to the technical becoming a vehicle of choice for both sides.
+The type of warfare in the conflict—wherein highly mobile groups of soldiers and rebels continued to move to and from on the desert terrain, retreating at a time and then suddenly attacking to regain control of small towns and villages in the Eastern rebel held parts of Libya—led to the technical becoming a vehicle of choice for both sides.

-Technicals had also been widely used by the rebels whilst setting up checkpoints.
-It also formed a vast percentage of the rebel inventory which was limited to light weapons, light body armor and very few tanks.
-Some medium flatbed trucks carried the Soviet-made ZPU and ZU-23-2 towed anti-aircraft twin or quad barreled guns, as well as recoilless rifles and S-5 rocket helicopter rocket launcher pods.
-Some rebels have improvised with captured heavy weaponry, like BMP-1 turrets and helicopter rocket pods, as well as lower-tech methods such as using doorbells to ignite rocket-launched ammunition.
-Rebel technicals have also frequently employed BM-21 Grad rockets.
+Technicals were widely used by the rebels while setting up checkpoints.
+They formed a vast percentage of the rebel inventory, which was limited to light weapons, light body armor and very few tanks.
+Some medium flatbed trucks carried the Soviet-made ZPU and ZU-23-2 towed anti-aircraft twin or quad barreled guns, and recoilless rifles and S-5 rocket helicopter rocket launcher pods.

+Some rebels improvised with captured heavy weaponry, like BMP-1 turrets and helicopter rocket pods, and lower-tech methods such as using doorbells to ignite rocket-launched ammunition.
+Rebel technicals frequently employed BM-21 Grad rockets.
 Rocket tubes were salvaged from damaged regime Ural-375D trucks and mounted on the backs of pickups, with the technicals able to fire anywhere from one to six rockets.

 Syrian Civil War

-In the Syrian Civil War, technicals are extensively used as improvised fighting vehicles, especially by opposition forces such as Jaysh al-Thuwar, who largely lack conventional fighting vehicles.
-Syrian government forces also use technicals, but on a smaller scale.
+In the Syrian Civil War, technicals are extensively used as improvised fighting vehicles, especially by former opposition forces such as Jaysh al-Thuwar, who largely lack conventional fighting vehicles.
+Syrian government forces used technicals, but on a smaller scale.
 The kind of weapons mounted on technicals varies widely, including machine guns, recoilless rifles, anti-aircraft autocannons (commonly ZPU and ZU-23-2) and even BMP-1 turrets.
 The Military of ISIL extensively used technicals in Iraq and Syria.

 Peshmerga forces have used technicals to surround and attack ISIS targets.

+Russo-Ukrainian War

 War in Donbas

 During the 2014 war in Donbas, both sides were using home-made military vehicles.
 OSCE monitors recorded 15 Russian armored utility vehicles (UAZ-23632-148 Esaul) in a training area near non-government-controlled Oleksandrivska in April 2021.